These bills would prohibit the sale of new fur products in Massachusetts.

 The future is fur-free.
 Growing consumer concern for animal welfare is leading fashion brands, cities, states, and countries to move away from animal fur once and for all.
 In 2019, California became the first state to phase out the sale of new fur products, after four of its cities (Los Angeles, San Francisco, Berkeley, and West Hollywood) passed ordinances outlawing fur sales.
 Internationally, since 2000, twenty European countries have either banned or restricted fur farming, including the United Kingdom, Norway, Belgium, the Netherlands, and Austria.
 Also, India has phased out fur skin imports and São Paulo, Brazil has banned fur imports and sales.
 Most recently, in June 2021, Estonia passed a ban on fur farming and Israel banned the sale of fur in the fashion industry.
 In retail, Massachusetts-based TJX, as well as numerous top brands and retailers—including Nordstrom, Macy’s, Bloomingdale’s, Canada Goose, Chanel, Coach, Neiman Marcus, Burberry, Versace, Donna Karan, Gucci, Michael Kors, and Armani—have announced fur-free policies.
-In Massachusetts, Wellesley banned new fur sales in 2020, Weston did the same in 2021, and other Commonwealth localities are also considering bans.
+In Massachusetts, Wellesley banned new fur sales in 2020, becoming the first municipality outside of California to do so.
+Since then, Weston, Brookline, Plymouth, Cambridge, and Lexington have followed suit.
+Cambridge also passed a resolution supporting these bills in January 2022.
+Bans are under consideration in other Commonwealth localities.

 Fur production spreads COVID-19 and is a breeding ground for the next pandemic.
 In 2020, mink on hundreds of fur factory farms across Europe and the U.S. (Utah, Wisconsin, Michigan, and Oregon) tested positive for SARS-CoV-2.
 Wild mink in Oregon and Utah also tested positive.
 In Denmark and the Netherlands, farmed mink spread the mutated virus to humans—the only known animal-to-human transmission outside the original source—and such mutations might reduce the efficacy of COVID-19 vaccines.
 To protect public health, European governments decided to kill nearly 20 million mink at infected farms, and France and the Netherlands passed laws to ban fur farming.
 Foxes and raccoon dogs were also found to have been infected with the SARS coronavirus.